jorgediazjr/dials-dev20191018/SplitSpotsDocumentation.md

                 is a tuple of size 2 => (x_val, y_val)

 2. get_xyz_coords(reflections)

+        this function extracts the xyz values from the reflections object and saves it in a dictionary

         reflections: dict
                 the key in this dictionary is xyzobs.px.value and the